-The National Civil Rights Museum in Memphis was the most overwhelming museum experience I’ve ever had.
+The National Civil Rights Museum in Memphis was one of the most overwhelming museum experiences I’ve ever had.
 To be sure, this is not a “quirky attraction.”
 It’s a serious, sobering examination of our history.

-The museum was built in/around the hotel where Martin Luther King, Jr. was shot and killed.
+The museum was built in and around the Lorraine Motel where Martin Luther King, Jr. was shot and killed.
 They’ve preserved the room where he stayed and all the artifacts relating to his killing.
 Even the bullet that was removed from his body is on display, for crying out loud.

 It’s almost too much.
 It’s definitely informative, and anyone truly interested in American history or issues regarding race and civil rights should make a visit.